Daniel-KM/Omeka-S-module-BulkExport/README.md

 TODO
 ----

-- [ ] Integrate the new feature api output for Omeka S v4.1.
-- [ ] Remove Writers and factorize with Formatters.
-- [ ] Select resources like in the module ebook.
-- [ ] For spreadsheet, add an option (by default in admin) to set headers with the datatype and the language (so multiple headers for the same property).
+- [x] For spreadsheet, add an option to set headers with the datatype and the language (so multiple headers for the same property).
 - [x] Rights on exports.
 - [x] Deletion of old exports.
+- [x] Factorized writers into formatters
+- [ ] Extract duplicated mapping methods (`mapResourceTypeToEntity`, etc.)
+  into `ResourceTypeMappingTrait`
+- [ ] Integrate the new feature api output for Omeka S v4.1.
+- [ ] Integrate with module [Mapper] for custom export mappings.
-- [ ] Make any size output real time (streamable).
+- [ ] Enable real-time output for any size
+- [ ] Optimize pre-scan phase for `value_per_column` mode with database-level
+  aggregation (SQL COUNT/GROUP BY) instead of PHP loops
+- [ ] Add progress callbacks for real-time export status updates
+- [ ] Consider async export with Server-Sent Events or WebSocket notifications
+- [ ] Simplify exporter configuration (preset templates)
+- [ ] Export preview
+- [ ] Improve progress display during background exports (percentage, end)
+- [ ] The browse view may be like the Menu view (all edits in one page)
+- [ ] Add drag-and-drop column ordering for spreadsheet exports
+- [ ] Export history with re-run capability
+- [ ] One-click re-export with same settings
 - [ ] For api, allow to pass settings like in module [Api Info].
 - [ ] Use request header "Accept" like .extension.
-- [ ] The browse view may be like the Menu view, so all edits can be done in one page.
+- [ ] Select resources like in the module ebook.

 Warning